 4. Location Strategy.
 Toyota uses global, regional, and local location strategies.
 For example, the company has dealerships and localized manufacturing plants in the United States, China, Thailand, and other countries.
 The firm also has regional facilities and offices.
 Toyota’s marketing mix (4Ps) influences the preferred locations for dealerships.
 The automaker addresses this strategic decision area of operations management through a mixed set of strategies.

 5. Layout Design and Strategy.
 Layout design in Toyota’s manufacturing plants highlights the application of lean manufacturing principles.
-In this strategic decision area of operations management, the company aims for maximum efficiency of workflow.
+In this critical decision area, the company’s operations managers aim for maximum efficiency of workflow.
 On the other hand, dealership layout design satisfies the company’s standards but also includes decisions from dealership personnel.

 6. Job Design and Human Resources.
 The company applies The Toyota Way and TPS for this strategic decision area of operations management.
 The firm emphasizes respect for all people in The Toyota Way, and this is integrated in HR programs and policies.
-These programs and policies align with Toyota’s organizational culture.
+These programs and policies align with Toyota’s organizational culture (business culture).
 Also, the company has training programs based on TPS to ensure lean manufacturing practice.
-Moreover, Toyota’s organizational structure affects this area of operations management.
+Moreover, Toyota’s company structure (business structure) affects this area of operations management.
 For example, the types and characteristics of jobs are specific to the organizational division, which can have human resource requirements different from those of other divisions.

 7. Supply Chain Management.
 Toyota applies lean manufacturing for supply chain management.
 In this strategic decision area of operations management, the company uses automation systems for real-time adjustments in supply chain activity.
 In this way, the automotive business minimizes the bullwhip effect in its supply chain.
 It is worth noting that this area of operations management is subject to the bargaining power of suppliers.
 Even though the Five Forces analysis of Toyota indicates that suppliers have limited power, this power can still affect the automotive company’s productivity and operational effectiveness.